 The Letter Black burst onto the hard rock landscape with their Tooth & Nail debut HANGING ON BY A THREAD (2010) which opened as one of the best-selling albums from a new band in the label's history.
-While it can be attributed to driving guitars and big vocal hooks, the success of the band's first effort can also be traced back to the passion and energy this band expounds both in the music and their live performances.
+While it can be attributed to driving guitars and big vocal hooks, the success of the band's first effort can also be traced to the passion and energy this band expends, especially in their live performances.
+The band also showcased the value of hard work, often performing 150-200 shows a year.

-As their career developed, The Letter Black intended to continue building on this energy.
-So when it came time to work on their sophomore album REBUILD, they stepped on the gas by tapping into more riff centric writing and tackling strong subjects such as judgmental personalities, hypocrites, addiction and more while still portraying true depth and hope through it all.
-The album is full of energy-infused, hard- hitting compositions tailored to be showcased in the band's live show and sure to become pillars of their catalog.
+As their career developed, The Letter Black decided to continue building on this energy.
+When it came time to work on their sophomore album REBUILD (2013), they stepped on the gas.
+They tapped into more riff-centric writing, tackling strong subjects such as judgmental personalities, hypocrites, addiction and more.
+And they faced these issues with depth, giving hope through their music.
+The album is full of energy-infused, hard-hitting compositions, designed to be showcased in the band's live show.

 Awesome| Posted November 25, 2013